kirtibhandari/Stocks-Data-Analysis/README.md

 To do this analysis, we have the following as briefed below.

-There is a dataset for year 2017 and 2018, preseneted in the form of rows and columns in excel Worksheets named '2017' and '2018' in Workbook named 'VBA_Challenge'.
-In these worksheets, we have datewise trading information in the stock market for various stocks.
-These stocks here are represented under 'Ticker' column A of worksheets.Then we have different columns which provide Open Market Value of the Ticker under Column 'Open', Highest value of stock for the day under Column 'High', Lowest value of the stock for the day under'Low' column, Closing value of the stock for the day under 'Close' and so on, along with Total Volume traded on the date under 'Volume' column.
+There is a dataset for year 2017 and 2018, presented in the form of rows and columns in excel Worksheets named '2017' and '2018' in Workbook named 'Stock_Data'.
+In these worksheets, we have date-wise trading information in the stock market for various stocks.
+These stocks here are represented under 'Ticker' column A of worksheets.Then we have different columns which provide Open Market Value of the Ticker under Column 'Open', Highest value of stock for the day under Column 'High', Lowest value of the stock for the day under 'Low' column, Closing value of the stock for the day under 'Close' and so on, along with Total Volume traded on the date under 'Volume' column.

 ### Current Stage of Analysis:
 We already have a VBA script that helps us to analyze a dozen of stocks to find out 'Total Yearly Volume' of the stock and 'Yearly return'.
 We are able to choose, for which year, out of '2017' and '2018', we want to see these 2 values for, for all the tickers (stocks) in the available dataset, through action button 'Run analysis for all stocks" and 'Clear Worksheet' to clear our Analysis worksheet.